Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Supplementary Note 2: Quantum metric prediction

-Figure~\ref{fig:Ubehaviour} a), shows the zero temperature superfluid predicted with Eq.~\eqref{eq.ds_qm} scaled by a factor of $\frac{3}{4}$ and the superfluid weight from DMFT calculations at $|U|=1$ and $T=0.01$ (which should be almost equal to the zero temperature superfluid weight).
-We find that the predicted superfluid weight overestimates the DMFT superfluid weight for all lattices.
-However, if the prediction obtained from the quantum metric is multiplied by a factor of $\frac{3}{4}$, the superfluid weights match well for all of the lattices when the band gap is sufficiently large.
-Figure~\ref{fig:quantummetric} b) shows that the difference between $D_{xx}$ predicted from the minimal quantum metric and DMFT superfluid weight at $T=0.003$ increases as a function of $|U|$.
-These results indicate that when the interaction strength is increased Eq.~\eqref{eq.ds_qm} overestimates the superfluid weight compared to the DMFT results but succeeds to predict the qualitative behavior of $D_{xx}$ as a function of $\delta$.
+From Figs.~\ref{fig:Ubehaviour} a-d) we find that both the mean-field superfluid weight and the superfluid weight predicted with the equation (7) in the main text overestimate the DMFT superfluid weight for all versions of the extended Lieb lattice and the original Lieb.
+The overestimation is larger for superfluid weights predicted by Eq.
+(7) compared to the numerical mean-field calculation including the Hartree terms.
+Despite these quantitative differences, both the mean-field and Eq.
+(7) superfluid weights seem to have the same qualitative behavior as the DMFT results.
+Fig.~\ref{fig:Ubehaviour} e) confirms this: when the prediction of Eq.
+(7) is multiplied by a factor of $\frac{3}{4}$ and the mean-field results by a factor of $\frac{9}{10}$, they match with each other and the DMFT results well for all of the lattices when the band gap is sufficiently large.
+In other words, with $|U|=1$, Eq.
+(7) systematically overestimated the DMFT superfluid weight by a factor of $4/3$, when the band gaps are sufficiently large, and the mean-field overestimates the DMFT results by a factor of $\frac{10}{9}$.
+Figure~\ref{fig:quantummetric} f) shows that the difference between $D_{xx}$ predicted from the minimal quantum metric and DMFT superfluid weight at $T=0.005$ increases as a function of $|U|$.
+These results indicate that when the interaction strength is increased both the Eq.
+(7) and the mean-field calculations overestimate the superfluid weight compared to the DMFT results but succeeds to predict the qualitative behavior of $D_{xx}$ as a function of $\delta$.